Describing quantum metrology with erasure errors using weight distributions of classical codes: Introduction

 Then, an observable $M$ is measured on the state $\rho_\theta$ which depends on $\theta$.
 This process is repeated for many preparations of the probe state $\rho$, and the measurement data is recorded.
 Based on statistics of the measurement results, we can construct a classical estimator $\hat \theta$ that estimates $\theta$.
 From $\hat \theta$, we can infer the magnitude of the classical field.
 Typically in quantum metrology, we aim to find a locally unbiased estimator $\hat \theta$ that has the minimum variance $\Var(\hat \theta)$, because in general, the optimal observable $M$ will depend on the true value of $\theta$.

 In a noiseless setting, field-sensing using quantum resources does offer a quantum advantage.
 Using only classical resources (modelled by separable states), the optimal $\Var(\hat \theta)^{-1}$ scales linearly with the number of spins $n$.
 Once we use a quantum probe state (that can have entanglement), there can be a quadratic scaling in the optimal $\Var(\hat \theta)^{-1}$.
 Namely, in a noiseless scenario, the optimal $\Var(\hat \theta)^{-1}$ is equal to $n^{2}$, and is achieved using an $n$-qubit GHZ state $(|0\>^{\otimes n} + |1\>^{\otimes n})/\sqrt 2$ as the probe state.
-However, relying on the GHZ state to achieve a quantum advantage in field-sensing is vulnerable to noise, because even a single erasure error or phase error renders the GHZ state useless with $\Var(\hat \theta)^{-1}=0$.
+However, relying on the GHZ state to achieve a quantum advantage in field-sensing is vulnerable to noise, because even a single erasure error or phase error renders the GHZ state completely classical.
 This begs the question as to what type of probe states can be inherently robust for field-sensing.

 In this paper, we focus on what we call ``robust field-sensing''.
 In this model, noise only afflicts the initial probe state $\rho$ and all other aspects of the quantum sensing protocol remain noiseless.
 Robust field-sensing is a good approximation to the scenario when the majority of the noise occurs during preparation of the probe state, and when one is waiting for the signal to accumulate.
 Here, we consider erasure errors, where we know that qubits labeled by a set $E \subset \{1,\dots, n\}$ have been removed.
 The quantum channel that models erasure errors on $E$ is $\mathcal N_E$, which applies the partial trace on every qubit included in $E$.
-Erasure errors describe a variety of physical scenarios, including energy leakage from two-level systems embedded in higher dimensional systems \cite{aliferis2007leakage}, such as in superconducting qubits \cite{werninghaus2021leakage}, or particle loss in atomic \cite{vala2005quantum} or photonic \cite{Knill2001_N} systems.
-Usually in coding theory, erasure errors are the first type of noise that one would consider \cite{sloane,nielsen-chuang}, but the connection between robust field-sensing and coding theory is not well-understood even in this simplest setting.